jkunimune/Djastiz/en-Specification.md

 Similar to pronouns are _numerals_, which specifically indicate the number of a noun phrase.
 They have special derivation rules and are therefore described in the next subsection.

 Any noun phrase can also be preceeded by a specifier.
 Specifiers manipulate the meanings of noun phrases that describe sets, and each works in a pretty distinct way.
-- "en", "any", indicates that the sentence is true for one element of the noun phrase, regardless of which one is picked;
+- **"en"**, "any", indicates that the sentence is true for one element of the noun phrase, regardless of which one is picked;
-- "ok", "each", indicates that the sentence is true for every element of the noun phrase individually;
+- **"ok"**, "each", indicates that the sentence is true for every element of the noun phrase individually;
-- "alkun", "some", specifies that the sentence is true for some subset of the noun phrase;
+- **"alkun"**, "some", specifies that the sentence is true for some subset of the noun phrase;
-- "sol", "only", indicates that the sentence is true for the given noun phrase and nothing else;
+- **"sol"**, "only", indicates that the sentence is true for the given noun phrase and nothing else;
-- "ifen", "even", emphasises a noun phrase that is surprising or especially important;
+- **"ifen"**, "even", emphasises a noun phrase that is surprising or especially important;
-- "yo" optionally starts a conjunctive phrase; and
+- **"yo"** optionally starts a conjunctive phrase; and
-- "aw" separates elements of a conjunctive phrase.
+- **"aw"** separates elements of a conjunctive phrase.

 Conjunctive phrases combine noun phrases that reference different things into a single noun phrase.
 It takes the form "myawf aw pawaf aw pes" or "yo myawf aw pawaf aw pes".
 The exact meaning of the conjunction "aw", like that of the modern English "-slash-", is ambiguous.
 It can be made more specific by prepending "ok" or "kit" before the "yo" for an analogue to English's "and", or prepending "en", "kan", or "kon" for an analogue to English's "or".